-Add a photo of yourself (open-ended)
+Add a photo of the blogger (optional)

 If you’re the face of your blog and business, then it makes sense to add your photo.
 But if that’s not the case, then you can skip it.
 Some bloggers say that having a headshot on a media kit is a must.
 Honestly, that’s a bit shortsighted.

 I, for one, don’t use my headshot anywhere; not on this blog, not on social media, and definitely not on a media kit.
 So far, nobody seemed to care much about that.

 Aside from a short bio of the blogger, please share what the blog is about and who it is for.
 In other words, what’s your blog niche?
 Who does it help?
 Which topics does it cover?

 This bit is somewhat open-ended.
 You can go into as much or as little detail as you need to, depending on your potential brand partner.

 For example, let’s assume that you’re a men’s fashion blogger and partnering with a brand that specializes in menswear.
 Then perhaps it’d be beneficial to note that over 80% of your audience happens to identify as “male.”
 On the other hand, if you’re a tech and gadget blogger, then stating your audience’s gender is redundant because tech is for everyone!

 Similarly, ask yourself if sharing your audience’s age group or income bracket is in any way meaningful.
 If a certain piece of data is unnecessary, then leave it out.